Full Time Faculty: John Cannon (Chair), James Doyle, James Heyman, Tonnis ter Veldhuis, Anna Williams

-Non-science majors who want to study the conceptual foundations of physics and astronomy should consider PHYS 111 - Contemporary Concepts , PHYS 113 - Modern Astronomy I , PHYS 114 - Modern Astronomy II , PHYS 120 - Astronomical Techniques , PHYS 130 - Science of Renewable Energy and PHYS 194 -Big Physics.
+Non-science majors who want to study the conceptual foundations of physics and astronomy should consider PHYS 111 - Contemporary Concepts , PHYS 113 - Modern Astronomy I , PHYS 114 - Modern Astronomy II , PHYS 120 - Astronomical Techniques , and PHYS 130 - Science of Renewable Energy

 Science majors who seek a physics foundation for advanced science studies should consider the three-term sequence of introductory physics, PHYS 226 - Principles of Physics I ; PHYS 227 - Principles of Physics II ; and PHYS 331 - Modern Physics .
 This sequence uses calculus; at a minimum Physics 226 requires concurrent registration in Applied Calculus.
 These courses also serve as prerequisites for advanced courses leading to the physics major and minor.

-In addition, PHYS 221 -PHYS 222 is a two-term sequence in introductory physics, which does not assume a working knowledge of calculus.
-These courses are regularly offered only in the Macalester Summer Physics Institute directed by Sung Kyu Kim.
+In addition, PHYS 126 and PHYS 127 is a two-term sequence in introductory physics, which does not assume a working knowledge of calculus.
+These courses are appropriate for students pursuing a pre-health track.

 General Distribution Requirement